MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/03-monitor-ai-services.md

 You'll develop your code using Visual Studio Code.
 The code files for your app have been provided in a GitHub repo.

 > **Tip**: If you have already cloned the **mslearn-ai-services** repo, open it in Visual Studio code.
-Othewise, follow these steps to clone it to your development environment.
+Otherwise, follow these steps to clone it to your development environment.

 1. Start Visual Studio Code.
 2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-services` repository to a local folder (it doesn't matter which folder).